Water supply and sanitation in China

-Water supply and sanitation in China is undergoing a massive transition while facing numerous challenges such as rapid urbanization, increasing economic inequality, and the supply of water to rural areas.
+Water supply and sanitation in China is undergoing a massive transition while facing numerous challenges, such as rapid urbanization, increasing economic inequality, and the supply of water to rural areas.
 Water scarcity and pollution also impact access to water.

 Progress has been made in the past decades, with increased access to services, increased municipal wastewater treatment, the creation of water and wastewater utilities that are legally and financially separated from local governments, and increasing cost recovery as part of the transformation of the Chinese economy to a more market-oriented system.
 The government quadrupled investments in the sector during the Eleventh Five-Year Plan (2006–10).

 Nevertheless, much remains to be achieved.
-According to survey data analyzed by the Joint Monitoring Program for Water and Sanitation of WHO and UNICEF, about 100 million Chinese still did not have access to an improved water source in 2008, and about 460 million did not have access to improved sanitation.
+According to survey data analyzed by the Joint Monitoring Program for Water and Sanitation of the World Health Organization and UNICEF, about 100 million Chinese still did not have access to an improved water source in 2008, and about 460 million did not have access to improved sanitation.
 Progress in rural areas appears to lag behind what has been achieved in urban areas.
 According to data presented by the Joint Monitoring Program for Water Supply and Sanitation of WHO and UNICEF in 2015, about 36% of the rural population in China still did not have access to improved sanitation.

 Access

 Access to water supply and sanitation has increased significantly in China over the past two decades in parallel with economic growth.
 The number of people lacking access to "at least basic" water in 2015 was 63 million.
 The term "at least basic water" is a new term since 2016, and is related to the previously used "improved water source".

 Regarding sanitation, progress has been slower and there are still 329 million people without access to "at least basic sanitation", in 2015.
 Between 1990 and 2008 alone more than 450 million Chinese gained access to an improved water source, based on estimates by the Joint Monitoring Program for Water Supply and Sanitation of the WHO and UNICEF that are based on household survey data.

-In earlier years, access to an improved water source was 89% and access to improved sanitation was 55% in 2008.
+In earlier years, access to an improved water source was 89%, and access to improved sanitation was 55% in 2008.
 Having access to an improved water source, however, is not the same as having access to safe water.
 Many of those who have access to adequate infrastructure suffer from poor water quality due to fecal contamination; high levels of naturally occurring fluoride, arsenic, or salts; and growing industrial and agricultural chemical pollution.
 Furthermore, seasonal water shortages occur.